 We are all aware of the disparity between the number of men and women in senior academic positions, as well as the limited number of female mentors available to support and inspire young girls interested in pursuing a career in science.
 This small percentage of female representation can give the impression that a career in science and academia, in the current climate, can be difficult and hard for women to pursue.
 Things are slowly improving, but we are only at the beginning of initiating this change.
 We continue to have conversations and work on initiatives to ensure that the academic gender gap can be improved.

 As a chronically under-represented and under-researched group, the unique experiences of LGBTQ+ healthcare staff in the workplace are often neglected.
-Third-year medical student, Avani Ela Kaura, highlights why it’s imperative that we listen, address and support the specific needs of LGBTQ+ people.
+Third-year medical student, Avani Ela Kaura, highlights why it’s imperative that we listen, address and support the specific needs of LGBTQIA+ people.

-Exploring how work-related stress affects LGBTQ+ healthcare professionals in my recent Letter to the Editor was greatly saddening, and a little dark.
+Exploring how work-related stress affects LGBTQIA+ healthcare professionals in my recent Letter to the Editor was greatly saddening, and a little dark.
 However, having been published in The BMJ and reaching a wider audience, my hope is that awareness has been raised, granting volume to these silenced voices.
-This is especially important as the unique yet varied experiences of LGBTQ+ people are in-genuinely, or more frequently, not explored.
+This is especially important as the unique yet varied experiences of LGBTQIA+ people are in-genuinely, or more frequently, not explored.
 Despite being at the dawn of my career, I am keen to pioneer a movement of change.

 This festive period, Three Wise Women from the Faculty of Medicine will be giving us the gift of wisdom.